egmontmika/egmontmika.com/content/blog/the-radical-edge.md

 Followers of Jesus have no obligation to follow such a development, even less to contribute to it.

-Today, Jesus is more present and active in this world than ever before since the early days, and by his Spirit he constantly moves on, pouring out his life to ever more people, creating ever more ways to fulfilll his mission - to seek and save the lost.
+Today, Jesus is more present and active in this world than ever before since the early days, and by his Spirit he constantly moves on, pouring out his life into ever more people, creating ever more ways to fulfilll his mission - to seek and save the lost.

 With a radical edge, through his followers.